This free introductory meeting will allow you to ask questions, learn about the various services, and discover what you'd like to achieve.

 Depression may feel like a “quiet” stage of grief.
 In the early stages of loss, you may be running from the emotions, trying to stay a step ahead of them.
 By this point, however, you may be able to embrace and work through them more healthfully.
 You may also choose to isolate yourself from others to cope with the loss fully.

 Like the other stages of grief, depression can be difficult and messy.
 It can feel overwhelming.
 You may feel foggy, heavy, and confused.

 Depression may feel like the inevitable landing point of any loss.
 However, if you feel stuck here or can’t seem to move past this stage of grief, talk with a mental health expert.
-A therapist can help you work through this period of coping.
+A counsellor can help you work through this period of coping.